s0meone12/event-project/README.md

 ## Deployment

-We have deployed this project on vercel.com
+I have deployed this project on vercel.com

 ```bash
   visit https://vercel.com/dashboard to explore the project.